Criteria For A Binomial Probability Experiment

 Constant Probability of Success

 The fourth and final criterion is that the probability of success, $ p $, must remain constant for each trial.
-Day to day, this means the likelihood of achieving a success does not change from one trial to the next.
-Now, for example, if a basketball player has a 70% chance of making a free throw, this probability should remain the same for every attempt, assuming no external factors alter their performance.
-That said, if the probability varies—such as a student’s chance of answering a question correctly depending on the difficulty of the question—the experiment would not meet the binomial criteria.
+On the flip side, if the probability varies—such as a student’s chance of answering a question correctly depending on the difficulty of the question—the experiment would not meet the binomial criteria.
+This means the likelihood of achieving a success does not change from one trial to the next.
+Think about it: for example, if a basketball player has a 70% chance of making a free throw, this probability should remain the same for every attempt, assuming no external factors alter their performance.
 A constant $ p $ is essential for the binomial formula to hold, as it allows for the calculation of probabilities using the same value across all trials.

 Real-World Applications